 Lifestyle measures that can help combat anxiety include:

 - Doing regular exercise which is very important for all mental health disorders

 - Performing slow abdominal breathing techniques which are very effective in controlling anxiety and preventing panic attacks

 - Ensuring good sleep hygiene

 - Acupuncture and massage can be very effective in reducing anxiety and alleviating stress

 - Counselling and hypnotherapy to address underlying psychological issues

 - Lifestyle counselling to look at lifestyle factors e.g. work/life balance

-Functional Medicine can help you overcome your anxiety disorder
+Can Functional Medicine can help you overcome your anxiety disorder?

-Functional Medicine practitioners look at an individual’s health holistically; account for the many factors that impact your mental health.
+Our Functional Medicine practitioners look at an individual’s health holistically and account for the many factors that impact your mental health.